BYRIO/krita-webdoc-zh/user_manual/snapping.rst

     This allows you to snap to a horizontal or vertical line from existing vector objects’s nodes(Unless dealing with resizing the height or width only, in which case you can drag the cursor over the path).
-This is useful for aligning object horizontically or vertically, like with comic panels.
+This is useful for aligning object horizontally or vertically, like with comic panels.

 .. image:: /images/en/Snap-node.png